 When the peregrine falcon viewpoint is open, we provide regular updates about what's happening at Malham Cove.
 For the very latest news visit:

-The free viewpoint is open from Saturday to Wednesday (closed Thursday and Friday) from Saturday 26 March until Sunday 31 July.
+The free viewpoint is open from Thursday to Monday (closed Tuesday and Wednesday) from Thursday 29 March until Monday 30 July 2018.

 Staff and volunteers will be there from 10.30am until 4.30pm.
 With the help of telescopes, they are on hand to show you these magnificent birds and the wildlife of Malhma Cove.